HullaBrian/DueDiligence/README.md

 DueDiligence is a web application written entirely in Python meant to retrieve all assignments from UTSA's canvas and put them into a spreadsheet that is sorted by due date and easy to read.

+Future development is unlikely, but feel free to submit pull requests or ask for a feature to be implemented!

 ## Dependencies
 | Dependency                                       | Version |
 |--------------------------------------------------|---------|